d12n/qualities/README.md

 # Digital Qualities

-This repository contains a list of digital qualities.
+This repository contains a list of qualities you can use to understand or improve anything digital (and maybe non-digital things too).

-See the full list [here](https://d12n.github.io/qualities/all)
+The complete list is [here](https://d12n.github.io/qualities/all)

+Each quality is listed alphabetically, has a URI to uniquely reference it, and a description.

 ## What are digital qualities?